ndcbe/cbe67701-uncertainty-quantification/README.md

 3. Upload the notebook you obtained from the previous step
 4. Save a copy in Google Drive

+Tip: While Colab does support limited integration with GitHub, the current interface is clunkly.
+You are welcome to try it for yourself, but you have been warned...

 ### Step 4: Create and Test Your Example

 Now for the fun part: create and test your example.
 (See recommendations below in software setup.)